mightymos/ReedTripRadioPlus/README.md

 RF-Bridge-EFM8BB1 is not supported on Sonoff R2 v2.2 hardware:
 https://github.com/Portisch/RF-Bridge-EFM8BB1/issues/217

-However, an effort is underway to provide alternative firmware for the radio decode microcontroller on the Sonoff R2 v2.2 hardware:
+However, work in progress alternative firmware for the radio decode microcontroller on the Sonoff R2 v2.2 hardware:
 https://github.com/mightymos/RF-Bridge-OB38S003

 A hardware modification for R2 v2.2 which bypasses the radio chip so that Tasmota directly decodes is available: